 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

 The first half tackles the rebuilding of this community after WWII.
 The second with the time before, particularly the role played by Jews in Viennese life and the three great periods of often violent and deadly expulsion in 1421, 1670 and the time of the Nazis.

 The museum itself seems to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when working within a society that is, perhaps, unwilling to face the whole truth.

 The photos, documents and day-to-day items do not make easy viewing.
 But not in the sense you might imagine.
 The “horror” of oppression, racism, and, at times, genocide is never graphical but implied.

-This horror lives in the throwaway remarks of post-WWII politicians, the insidiousness of anti-semitic media images, the initial reluctance to officially accept Austrian complicity in the Holocaust, the careful graphics of Nazi administrators as they describe Jewish emigration, the casual use of Jewish caricatures in 19th-century walking sticks, society’s willingness to value the music and science, but reject the Jewish musicians and scientists who produced it.
+This horror lives in the throwaway remarks of post-WWII politicians, the insidiousness of anti-semitic media images, the initial reluctance to officially accept Austrian complicity in the Holocaust, the careful graphics of Nazi administrators as they describe Jewish emigration, the casual use of Jewish caricatures in 19th-century walking sticks, and in society’s willingness to value the music and science, but reject the Jewish musicians and scientists who produced it.
 Freud, for example, fled Vienna in 1938.

 And then, among the negativity, there is the expression of Jewish community and achievement, the optimism of family and community life…indeed, the normality of family and community life, even in challenging circumstances.